who are we?

 Internal links present you with a chance to link visitors to other pages within your website through the content.
 But like keyword stuffing, you don’t want to use too many internal links within your content.
 You want to make sure that the links you use are relevant to the topic of the content.
 This will allow you to get more traction on your website and also allow the visitor to get more information regarding your business and services.

 When overstuffed, it puts the visitors and search engine both off.
-Search engines tend to mark content with too many links as a fraudulent practice which harms your strategy.
+Search engines tend to mark content with too many links as a fraudulent practice that harms your strategy.

 8. Not Having Any Analytics in Place